 While aero bars were the focus of Greg LeMond’s victory in the final time trial of the 1989 Tour de France, there was a lot more than that at play.
 Laurent Fignon was suffering from saddle sores and showed up late to the start, which affected his performance.
 Some have also speculated that Fignon’s long ponytail flailing in the wind was much less efficient than LeMond's Giro aero helmet.

 LeMond also had a mental and tactical advantage going into the final stage.
-Fignon congratulated LeMond on his second-place finish the day before the final time trial.
+LeMond had nothing to lose.
+Fignon also congratulated LeMond on his second-place finish the day before the final time trial.
 To LeMond, that was the moment Fignon lost.
 Fignon was overconfident and too relaxed.
-He had nothing to lose.

 LeMond went flat out at the start and told his team car not to give him time checks.
 He was going to give it absolutely everything, no matter what.
 Fignon, on the other hand, started with a much more relaxed pace.
 By the time he realized he was losing time, it was too late.